cdsittampalam/documentation/docs/Configure Account.md

 ## Current Version Features

-Currently, you can view the following details:
+Currently, you can view information on the:

-*   account information.
+*   account
-*   Qredo user permissions.
+*   user permissions.
-*   individual and enterprise plans
+*   billing options
 *   Partner API.
 *   legal agreement.